• Skip to primary navigation

 2. Prep Air Fryer: Spray air fryer basket with cooking spray.
 Preheat to 400°F.

 3. Roll Meatballs: To make the meatballs, scoop a heaping tablespoon of mixture per meatball and shape into 1 1/2-inch diameter meatballs.
+(Tip: Wet your hands a little to prevent sticking.)

 4. Cook: Once preheated, arrange meatballs in air fryer basket, spaced evenly apart.
-(Note: You’ll likely have to cook these in two batches or freeze half the meatballs for another meal.)
-Cook for 8-10 minutes, tossing them halfway through cooking time.
-Meatballs are done when they register at least 160°F internally with a meat thermometer.
+(Note: You'll likely have to cook these in two batches or freeze half the meatballs for another meal.)

-5. Warm in Sauce: Place all the meatballs and some marinara sauce in a stockpot.
+5. Optional – Warm in Sauce: Place all the meatballs and some marinara sauce in a stockpot.
 Turn the heat to medium-low and simmer until the sauce thickens slightly and the flavors blend, about 10 minutes.
 Stir occasionally.
 (Make sure to put the lid on.
 It splatters!)

 Notes/Tips